b-/SunType5_ArduinoAdapter/README.md

 You'll notice that they keyboard has its own Vcc +5v & Ground as well as a "from keyboard" and "to keyboard".
 You also have 3 more wires providing Vcc +5V & Ground plus a single read line for the mouse!
 (We'll ignore the mouse for now).

 Lets connect to our Arduino!
-If you buy the MD-80PL100 I recommended above ([PDF datasheet](http://www.mouser.com/ds/2/670/md-xxpl100-series-516094.pdf)]), the write mapping will be:
+If you buy the MD-80PL100 I recommended above ([PDF datasheet](http://www.mouser.com/ds/2/670/md-xxpl100-series-516094.pdf)]), the right mapping will be:

 | Keyboard Plug  |         Arduino |
 |----------------|-----------------|